a collection of notes on areas of personal interest

 It is unclear to me why this may be so, but if you examine the above photographs, concentrating on the rope mouldings above the door, you will see that where they meet in the centre there is always a common V junction.
 From a design point of view this seems to be counter-intuitive, the two sections better visually joining in an inverted V junction.
 The apparent reason for it seems to relate to two factors.
 The first, obvious, one is that the corner junctions are more naturally joined when the central junction is a V joint.
 The other reason may be that, looking at the top of the door on the right – the natural way in which an Arabic eye would read it – the top right to bottom left slope replicates the natural slope of Arabic calligraphy.

-Compared with modern Western practice, the traditional doors of the region were locked from the outside only, the family staying safe while being protected within the property.
-This practice was common into at least the middle of the twentieth century with the lock, bolt and central ’enf being major design elements of the doors on the outside of residential properties.
+Compared with our understanding based on modern Western practice, the traditional doors of the region were traditionally locked from the outside, the family staying safe with the men away while being protected within the property.
+This practice was common into at least the middle of the twentieth century with the lock, bolt and central ’enf being major design features of the external doors of residential properties.

 The external bolt, mazlaaj, for the door was a simple form derived from the ancient locks developed in Egypt, and contains the primitive hardwood lock or qifl.
 The key, miftah, was an angled piece of timber having at least three wood or iron nails in it which corresponded in length to wooden tumblers within the hasp which were designed to constrain the movable bolt.
 Where there were three pins they were arranged in a triangular shape rather than being in-line as shown in the illustration above.